aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 # GDAPC_Case Study: Cyclstic Bike-Share
-*This document is created as part of Google Data Analytics Professional Certificates Programm's Capestone Project*
+*This document is created as part of Google Data Analytics Professional Certificate Programm's Capestone Project*
 # Introduction
 You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore,